3 Email Marketing Qualities Clients Cannot Resist

 The average open rate for marketing emails is an abysmal 21 percent.
-That means four out of five clients are ignoring your attempts to contact them.
+That means four out of five clients ignore your attempts to contact them.
 Why is this happening?
-And more importantly, how can you give your email marketing messages a boost?
+And more importantly, how can you boost your email marketing messages?
 Insert the following three qualities into your marketing emails and increase open rates.

 SAY SOMETHING INTERESTING